 This is a Thai chain restaurant.
 All of their curries are gluten-free and they have some small plates and appetizers available gluten-free.
 Make sure to inform the waiter of your allergies.

-LEON is known as the natural fast food spot around London.
-These are great places to grab a quick bite to eat and they offer gluten-free buns for their sandwiches.
+LEON is a great place to grab a quick bite to eat and they offer gluten-free buns for their sandwiches.
 And don’t forget the yummy waffle fries!
-There was a LEON walking distance from our Airbnb, wish was helpful for flying in late and needing something last minute.
+There was a LEON within walking distance from our Airbnb, which was helpful for flying in late and needing something last minute.

 The Chipping Forecast

 Pizza Express is a chain, so you will find them all across the city.
-Everything is labeled well and there’s plenty of gluten-free and even vegan options.
-The gluten-free options range from pizzas to pasta dishes, chicken wings, salads, desserts and dough balls.
-Don’t miss the dough balls, they are oh so good!
+Everything is labeled well and there are plenty of gluten-free and even vegan options.
+The gluten-free options range from pizzas to pasta dishes, chicken wings, salads, desserts, and dough balls.
+Don’t miss the dough balls, they are oh-so-good!

 This is an Italian restaurant chain that was located near our Airbnb and the tube station.
 An easy option after exploring the city all day.
 They have a separate non-gluten menu they will bring to your table.
-They offer gluten-free pastas, pizza, risottos, fish dishes and desserts.
+They offer gluten-free pasta, pizza, risotto, fish dishes, and desserts.